Home > Programs > Education

 Clearly, then, there is a need to tip the balance in favor of an approach that is more representative of the musical culture of Latin America.
 While we would not for an instant ignore the region’s folkloric traditions, it should be noted that classical music, too, plays a very important role in Latin America.
 This is due, in part, to the fact that the governments of nearly every country subsidize the arts, which means that in nearly every Latin American country there are music conservatories that train the musicians who populate their national and regional orchestras, all of which, generally speaking, present weekly concerts throughout regular-length seasons.
 These same conservatories, and many universities as well, also educate Latin America’s many aspiring young composers, many of whom have achieved international recognition.

 Although classical music is more fully nurtured in Latin America than it is in the U.S., this is not the most important reason why it should draw our attention; rather, it is because since the mid 19th century it has developed along an entirely different trajectory, such that it can no longer be considered analogous to either European or North American classical music.
-And it is through this lens that we can begin to more fully understand Latin American culture, as expressed from its lowest to highest socio-economic levels.
+As such, it is through this lens that we can begin to more fully understand Latin American culture, as expressed from its lowest to highest socio-economic levels.
 For these reasons, developing the means by which to share this knowledge and understanding with students in the U.S. is a topic that inspires careful consideration at the Cayambis Institute.

 A broad spectrum of plans are currently under review, and will be activated at the appropriate moment.
 In the meantime, however, three strategies, linked below, have been activated, or are very close to activation.